lucasmoten/ods19/docs/home.md

     The JSON object provided in the body can contain the following fields:

+    + id (string, required) - The unique identifier of the object hex encoded to a string.
+This value must match the objectId provided in the URI.
     + changeToken (string, required) - A hash value expected to match the targeted object’s current changeToken value.
 This value is retrieved from get or list operations.
     + typeName (string, optional) -  The new type to be assigned to this object.
 Common types include 'File', 'Folder'.
 If no value is provided or this field is omitted, then the type will not be changed.
     + name (string, optional) - The new name to be given this object.
 It does not have to be unique.
 It may refer to a conventional filename and extension.
 If no value is provided, or this field is ommitted, then the name will not be changed.